The performance review for one of the best basketball shoes of 2021, the Nike KD 14, has arrived.

 A standard shank is in place along with an internal heel counter.
 As mentioned above, the strap is pretty useless, but the fit plays more of a role in the shoes support and in that sense they were great.
 The TPU sidewall helps keep you on the footbed which helps reinforce the soft Cushlon.
 Finally, the base of the shoe is wide and cradles the foot nicely.

 The Nike KD 14 is one of my favorite basketball shoes of 2021 so far.
 Will they remain on top?
 Who knows.
 It’s only June so there’s still plenty of shoes yet to release.
 All I know is that the KD 14 provided me with great traction, great cushion, decent materials, solid fit and decent support.
 It’s a well-rounded all-around performer.
+These bad boys also made our best high tops for the year and our list of the shoes with the best ankle support.

 The Nike KD 14 has some big shoes to fill.
 The KD 12 introduced the Zoom Strobel, while the KD 13 took it up a notch with an additional forefoot Zoom unit.
 This gave their users a low-to-the-ground, bouncy feel while also keeping their knees fresh enough for prolonged play.
 It would be a bummer if the progression of the line stopped there, and it looks like it’s not going to.